 On the basis of the democratic legitimacy of the council, the local auditing unit takes control of the financial practices of the administrations led by the mayor within the framework of the right of municipalities to self-government guaranteed under constitutional law.
-The local audit is carried out by the municipality's own body as a form of in-house control of their own performance so that certain dependencies necessarily exist in the context of regulations governing public services because of the organisational integration of the respective body in the local authorities.
-Local auditing of accounts is based on regulations in the local bylaws and the tasks are performed by persons/offices who vary in different cases, depending on the relevant municipal regulations (see, as an example, Sections 102-104 of the NRW local bylaws):
+The local audit is conducted by the municipality's own office as a form of in-house control of their own performance so that certain dependencies necessarily exist in the context of regulations governing public services because of the organisational integration in the local authorities.
+Local auditing of accounts is based on regulations in the local byelaws and the tasks are performed by persons/offices who vary in different cases, depending on the relevant municipal regulations (see, as an example, §§ 102-104 of the NRW local bylaws):